JoshLoecker/MAPT/README.md

 	`singularity pull docker://joshloecker/pipeline:latest`

 	a) This will being downloading the Docker container and converting it to a Singularity container
-4. To run the container, execute the following command:
+3. To run the container, execute the following command:
     ```
     singularity run \
     -B /path/to/results/folder:/results/ \
 	-B /path/to/data_files/folder:/data_files/ \
 	pipeline:latest
 	```
 This will start the container, and the workflow will begin.
+Results will be saved to the `results` folder you bound (i.e. `/ath

 ### <ins>Docker</ins>